Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 ---

-The Eppo slack app is included for free in any subscription plan for the Eppo experimentation platform.
+The Eppo Slack app is included for free in any subscription plan for the Eppo experimentation platform.

 If you have any questions or feedback, please contact Eppo Support at [support@geteppo.com](mailto:support@geteppo.com).
 You can read [Eppo's Privacy Policy here](https://app.termly.io/document/privacy-policy/a555478b-524f-4b53-b70e-6575d94ad3c7).